GEOS 101

 GEOS 102

-GEOS 102 - The Dynamic Earth w/Lab
+The Dynamic Earth with Laboratory

 The Earth is a dynamic planet where change is driven by processes that operate within its interior and on its surface.
 In this course we study these processes as well as interactions between the solid earth, the hydrosphere, the atmosphere, and the biosphere that together produce the environment we live in and influence our daily lives.
 Topics covered include the origin and history of the Earth, plate tectonics, deep time, the materials that make up the solid earth, the distribution of earthquakes and volcanoes, hydrology, landscape evolution, and global climate.
 Hands-on work in class and laboratory sessions, along with project work, and local field trips, provide opportunities to develop deeper learning of key concepts and to hone observational and analytical skills.